What Are Digital X-Rays?

 "Great experience so far.
 I'm a person who is terrified going to the dentist.
 The entire staff put me at ease.
 We'll see how it goes when I get the crown..."- J.R. / Google / Mar 05, 2022

 For most patients, x-rays are included in an annual dental exam.
 They may be administered as part of a preventive dental treatment plan or to evaluate a concern if you are experiencing pain or damage in your mouth.
 Even though digital x-rays use less radiation than traditional film x-rays, we strive to limit the amount of exposure that is delivered to every individual.
 Digital x-rays are usually safe for most individuals; however, female patients who may be or are pregnant are advised to inform a member of our team at the beginning of the exam so extra cautionary steps can be taken.

-The Digital Imaging Process
+What Is The Digital Imaging Process?

 Often performed at the start of your dental exam, digital x-rays generally take less than five minutes to complete.
 In general, x-rays are taken at recommended intervals to show the internal portions of the teeth and jawbone.
 We capture digital x-rays by using a sensor that is connected to our computer, which immediately transmits the images directly to your digital patient record.
 Unlike traditional films, digital x-rays are faster, safer, and generally more comfortable.
 Digital x-rays can also be enlarged to show your oral health in greater detail and help us identify cavities, bone loss, or other dental issues as early as possible.
 Once they are complete, the x-rays will be reviewed with you by our team to discuss any potential oral health issues and treatment needs.